LeeSanderson/Blog/Content/Meta/deploying-to-github-pages.md

 [GitHub Pages](https://docs.github.com/en/pages) is a great way to publish a static site and [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) provides build infrastructure to simplify generating content for the site.

-No only that but both these tools are free to use.
+Not only that but both these tools are free to use.